 Luke, Chapter 6

-Welcome to week six of Luke/Acts 2020!
-Our structure is the same as week five: 1) I give an introduction to the reading, 2) there's a recording of me reading the chapter, 3) followed by questions & an explanation; 4) I'll post a hymn that you can read if you'd like, and 5) we'll close with a prayer.
-If you have a Bible, open it to Luke, chapter six.
+Welcome to week six of Luke/Acts 2020.
+I'm so glad you're here!
+This week our structure is the same as Week Five: 1) I give an introduction to the reading.
+2) There's a recording of me reading the chapter.
+3) Followed by questions and an explanation.
+4) I'll post a hymn that you can read.
+5) And we'll close with a prayer.
+Easy-peasy.
+If you have a Bible, great.
+Open it to Luke, chapter six.
 If not, you can find Luke chapter six online.
 Let's get started!
-And if you have questions or thoughts at the end, leave a comment or send me an email.

-1) Introduction: Luke shares how Jesus came to preach about the kingdom of God in the different towns of the region (Luke 4:43).
-Chapter six continues to take us on that journey!
-Here we will travel with Jesus on the Sabbath to synagogues.
-We'll go up to a mountain with him, come back down, and hear what he has to say about how we should treat our neighbor.
+1) Introduction: Luke shares with Theophilus how Jesus came to preach about the kingdom of God in the different towns of the region at that time (Luke 4:43).
+Chapter Six continues to take us on that journey!
+In it, we travel with Jesus on the Sabbath Day to a synagogue.
+We also go up on a mountain with him, come back down, and hear what he has to say to a large crowd of people.

-2) Recording: Here is a recording of Luke, chapter six.
+2) Recording: Here's a recording of Luke, chapter six.

 luke_6.m4a |

-4) Hymn: Here is a reading of the hymn "My Hope is Built on Nothing Less."
-The lyrics are below if you'd like to read them :)
+4) Hymn: Here's a reading of the hymn "My Hope is Built on Nothing Less."
+The lyrics are below if you'd like to read.

 my_hope_is_built_on_nothing_less.m4a |